Moths are an integral part of Alabama’s rich and diverse ecosystem, and many different types of moths can be found throughout the state.

 Its larvae feed on many plants, including ragweed, sassafras, and gumweed.
 They are most active during the warmer months of April through October.

-This species is one of the most commonly encountered moths in Alabama and can be seen in urban and suburban areas.
+This species is one of the most commonly encountered moths in Alabama, and it can be found in urban and suburban areas.

-It is important to note that these moths do not cause any damage to property or crops, so they can be safely ignored when seen.
+It is important to note that these moths do not damage property or crops, so they can be safely ignored when seen.

 While they are not considered a pest species, it is important to remember that they can be carriers of disease-causing parasites or viruses, so it is best to avoid handling them whenever possible.